Trams in Liberec and Jablonec nad Nisou: Liberec services

 All Liberec services converge at the central tram point, Fügnerova station.

 Interurban services

-There is one service on the Liberec and Jablonec track; line 11.
+There is one service on the Liberec and Jablonec nad Nisou track; line 11.
 The journey takes around 30 minutes.
-It is not in operation since July 2021 and will return to service after upgrades are complete.
+It was closed for regauging from metre to standard gauge in July 2021 and was reopened in May 2024.

-Other similar interurban tramway lines in the Czech Republic include Most-Litvínov, Ostrava-Kyjovice and Brno-Modřice.
+Other similar interurban tramway lines in the Czech Republic include Most–Litvínov, Ostrava–Kyjovice and Brno–Modřice.

 Ticketing

 Regular Liberec public transport tariffs apply both on Liberec and Jablonec services as all lines are part of the public transport network in Liberec.
-In the past, there was a zone tariff on the Liberec-Jablonec line and for this reason, conductors were still operating at a time when operation without conductors was already introduced in Liberec and other Czech cities.
+In the past, there was a zone tariff on the Liberec–Jablonec line and for this reason, conductors were still operating at a time when operation without conductors was already introduced in Liberec and other Czech cities.
 All tramcars are equipped with ticket vending machines.